PACe PROGRAM: A MORE DETAILED VIEW

 To complete a course, students must work through a sequence of carefully designed video lectures, required assignments and Review Exams, and then demonstrate competence with the course material on a sequence of proctored Unit Exams plus a cumulative Final Exam.
 The units must be completed and passed in order.
 Poctored exams must be taken in the PACe Testing Center in the Weber Building, and may be repeated as many times as the student needs to achieve the scores required by course policies or desired by the student.

 The PACe courses are self-directed, but not self-paced.
 Students have a pre-defined schedule of due dates for the course material (including final exams) based on the number of courses in which the student is enrolled.
 Students who fail to meet the deadline schedule lose points toward their final grade in the course.
 If too many points are lost or the student fails to pass the Final Exam by the due date, the student will need to reduce the number of PACe courses in which they are enrolled and move to a new deadline schedule based on fewer courses.
+When moving to a new deadline schedule, all previously completed coursework is re-evaluated relative to the new set of deadline dates.

 We use the PACe instructional website to provide detailed, individualized feedback to students concerning deadlines, course progress and exam performance.
 Students have real-time access to their status relative to the deadline schedule.
 In this way we minimize miscommunication about due dates and course expectations.

 User's Examination Each semester students are required to pass a User's Examination.
-This short exam is intended to ensure that each student is familiar with the learning resources, procedures, and policies of the PACe Program.
+This short exam is intended to ensure that each student is familiar with the learning resources, procedures, and grading policies of the PACe Program.

 The User's Examination is based on The Guide to the PACe Program.
 A new edition of this guide is prepared for each semester.
 The current Guide provides detailed information about learning resources, exam procedures, grading policies, the term specific deadline dates and PACe Center hours.
 The Guide can be viewed from the CSU Mathematics Department web site.